hgreving/keda-demo/README.md

 ## Add messages to Azure storage queue: 'demo-scaling-items'
-Go to the folder Scaling.QueueFillApp and run `dotnet run 10 20` This command will add 10 message to the queue with.
-Each message durations is 20 seconds.
+Go to the folder Scaling.QueueFillApp and run `dotnet run 10 20` This command will add 10 messages to the queue with a duration of 20 seconds per message.
 The default duration is 5 seconds.

 ## Check that there are pods active
 `kubectl get pods -n demo`